ashaginaw/ashaginaw/README.md

 ## About Me

 - 👋 Hi, I’m Amanda Shaginaw
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in WHo knows!
 - 🌱 I’m currently learning how to build a personal database
 - 💞️ I’m looking to collaborate on open projects
-- 📓 Current Classes: Computer Organization and Assembly Language, Japanese Culture
+- 📓 Current Classes: Artificial Intelligence, Machine Learning, and Operating Systems
 - 📫 How to reach me Email: alshaginaw@gmail.com
 - ⚡ Fun Fact: Computer Science is not my first field.
 I was originally in Epidemiology!
 - 🎮 Current Game I'm Playing: NBA 2K21